 Space and accommodation

 - Deer require social interactions with members of their own species.
-Management should limit the effects of stress and abnormal aggressive behavior between herd members
+Management should limit the effects of stress and abnormal aggressive behaviour between herd members.

 - Holding yards should be of appropriate size to comfortably accommodate animals and not predispose them to injury.

 - Practices that cause pain should not be carried out on deer if painless and practical methods of husbandry can be adopted to achieve the same result.

 - Deer should not be allowed to suffer painful conditions for want of attention.

 - Frequency and level of inspection of deer should be related to the likelihood of risk of their welfare.